-Spatial Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Depending on the possible locations identified, a new village could either utilise a brownfield site, reducing the use of greenfield land, or may significantly increase the use of greenfield land.
+Spatia Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects land.
 Similarly a new village may help avoid the need to develop best and most versatile agricultural land, or may result in further loss.
 The overall loss of greenfield land associated with this option would also be likely to lead to more widespread loss of best and most versatile agricultural land.
 In particular the existing local and rural service centres of Tuxford, East Markham, Gamston, Sutton-cum-Lound are surrounded by Grade 2 agricultural land, some of which would be likely to be developed under this option.
 Mitigation: As per Option 1.
 To minimise the loss of Grade 2 agricultural land a sequential approach, prioritising agricultural land of lower grade, would be adopted.
 Assumptions: As per Option 1.
 Uncertainties: As per Option 1.
 The possible locations for a new village and its associated impacts on land use are not yet known.
 Option 5 Likely Sustainability Effects: While focusing development on the urban areas might be expected to promote the use of brownfield land, this option's emphasis on extensions to Worksop and Retford does not necessarily make use of previously developed sites.
-Typically these sites are located more centrally around the town centres and
+Typically these sites are located more centrally around the town centres and would not be of a sufficient scale to accommodate the larger developments proposed under this option.
+Consequently, when compared to other options, this may lead a greater area of greenfield land being developed.
+This would also limit opportunities to remediate contaminated land.